Dr. Montessori’s educational curriculum is divided into five distinct areas:

 The Spoken Word to the Written Word

 The language curriculum progresses from oral language activities and pre-reading work to writing and ultimately to reading comprehension.
 The aims of the oral language activities include the development of listening skills, comprehension and vocabulary as well as the ability to express oneself with confidence.
-The materials for written language introduce the child to the letters of the alphabet and their sounds.
-The child then goes on to compose words and sentences using the moveable alphabet.
+The materials for written language introduce children to the letters of the alphabet and their corresponding sounds.
+Children then go on to compose words and sentences using the moveable alphabet.
 All aspects of language development are occurring simultaneously and it is the teacher's role to observe readiness for each new lesson.

 Journeying from the Concrete to the Abstract

-Lessons presented in the practical life and sensorial curriculum lay the groundwork for the child to begin to explore the world of math.
+Lessons presented in the practical life and sensorial curriculum lay the groundwork for children to begin to explore the world of math.
 The concrete math materials enable the naturally mathematical mind of the preschool child to journey from the concrete to the abstract through manipulation and experimentation.
 Children first explore the concept of quantity or "how many".
-The Montessori materials build on each other in a natural progression, encouraging the child to explore and discover.
-From there the child moves on to using symbols or written quantities and then begins to combine quantities for the operations of addition, subtraction, multiplication and division.
+The Montessori materials build on each other in a natural progression, encouraging children to explore and discover.
+From there children move on to using symbols or written quantities and then begin to combine quantities for the operations of addition, subtraction, multiplication, and division.

 The Skills of Daily Living